kendfss/kendfss/README.md

 - ⚡ Fun fact: ...
 - 🌱 I’m currently learning
 -->
 My name's Kenneth.
-I'm a hobbyist, with a background in Physics, who likes [sound]().
+I'm a hobbyist, with a background in Physics, and a love for sound.
 I'm currently interning at Wacapa Solutions and am also looking for full time work in software development.

 - :hammer: I’m currently working on
     - [Generative Art](https://github.com/kendfss/processing)